 Fifty minutes of passion

-Dante doesn’t mention it, a sign that in his day, the game was not played, given that his writings are also an enormous encyclopaedia of the period.
-But we know that already in the second half of the 1400s, the young Florentines played football in the streets and piazzas, wearing the colours of their livery.
+The stakes are the "hunt," as they say, for the ball that ends up in the opponent's goal.
+Dante does not mention it, a sign that in his time the tournament was not played, since his work is also a formidable encyclopedia of the time.
+But it is known that already in the second half of the 15th century, young Florentines played soccer in the squares and streets, decorated with their colorful liveries.